 Extremely widespread in soil and decaying vegetation.
 Should be considered an allergen.
 This fungus has also been documented in various zygomycosis including necrotizing fascitis, osteomyelite and angioinvasion.
 Most cases are acquired through the tramatic implantation of the fungus.
 No toxic related diseases are of record to date.

 A cosmopolitan filamentous fungus isolated from plant debris and soil.
-Common on dead plants, especially grasses and sedges, they are often isolated from air near grassy places in the autumn.
+Common on dead plants, especially grasses and sedges, they are often isolated from the air near grassy places in the autumn.
 There are no infections so far reported due to Arthrinium in humans or animals.

 Extremely widespread in soil and decaying vegetation.
 Arthrographis cuboidea and A. kalrae should be considered to be allergens.
 A kalrae has been documented in onychomycosis and has been recovered from skin, nails, and respiratory sites but has not been established as an etiological agent.
 No toxic related diseases are of record to date.